jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/ESPM.rst

 relies on an open protocol.
 The firmware is publicly available in a binary image only.

-The ESPM programmer acts as an alternative boot loader when the arm powers-up.
+The ESPM programmer acts as an alternative bootloader when the arm powers-up.
 The dVRK specific firmware is not persistent.
-The arm will revert to the original firmware after a power cycle if the ESPM programmer is removed or de-activated (using switch on ESPM programmer).
-The ESPM programmer uses an SD card so one can easily upgrade the dVRK firmware.
+The arm will revert to the original firmware after a power cycle if the ESPM programmer is removed or deactivated (using switch on ESPM programmer).
+The ESPM programmer uses an SD card, so one can easily upgrade the dVRK firmware.

 Installation